March Birthstone January 20, 2018 – Posted in: Jewelry Blog

 March Birthstone: Aquamarine

-There is a handful of everyday items for which their name and color are inseparable.
+There is a handful of everyday items in the English language for which their name and color are inseparable.
 Orange is one, and aquamarine is another.

 With a name that comes from the Greek, via Latin, for “precious blue-green color-of-seawater stone”, it is a perfect description of aquamarine.